-- 1. The Commission shall, in collaboration with the Member States, set up, manage and maintain an electronic system on performance studies: - (aa) to create the single identification numbers for such performance studies; - (ab) to be used as an entry point for the submission of all applications or notifications for performance studies referred to in Article 49(2), 52, 53, 56 and for all other submission of data, or processing of data in this context; - (b) for the exchange of information relating to performance studies in accordance with this Regulation between the Member States and between them and the Commission including those according to Article 49a and 54; - (ca) for information by the sponsor according to Article 55, including the performance study report and its summary as required in its paragraph 3; - (d) for reporting on serious adverse events and device deficiencies and related updates referred to in Article 57. - 2.
-When setting up the electronic system referred in paragraph 1, the Commission shall ensure that it is interoperable with the EU database for clinical trials on medicinal products for human use set up in accordance with Article 81 of Regulation (EU) No 536/2014 of 16 April 2014 on clinical trials on medicinal products for human use, and repealing Directive 2001/20/EC25 as concerns performance evaluation studies of companion diagnostics. - 4.
+- The Commission shall, in collaboration with the Member States, set up, and manage and maintain an electronic system on interventional clinical performance studies and other elinical performance studies involving risks for the subjects of the studies: - (aa) to create the single identification numbers for such elinical performance studies; - (ab) to be used as an entry point for the submission of all applications or notifications for performance studies referred to in Article 49(12), 52, 53, 56 and to collate and process the following information: and for all other submission of data, or processing of data in this context; - (a) the registration of clinical performance studies in accordance with Article 50; - (b) for the exchange of information relating to performance studies in accordance with this Regulation between the Member States and between them and the Commission in accordance with Article 54; including those according to Article 49a and 54; - (c) the information related to clinical performance studies conducted in more than one Member State in case of a single application in accordance with Article 56; - (ca) for information by the sponsor according to Article 55, including the performance study report and its summary as required in its paragraph 3;

+- (d) for reporting the reports on serious adverse events and device deficiencies and related updates referred to in Article 57(2) in case of single application in accordance with Article 56. - 2.
+When setting up the electronic system referred in paragraph 1, the Commission shall ensure that it is interoperable with the EU database for clinical trials on medicinal products for human use set up in accordance with Article [...] of Regulation (EU) No 536/2014 of 16 April 2014 on clinical trials on medicinal products for human use, and repealing Directive 2001/20/EC47 [Ref. of future Regulation on clinical trials] as concerns performance evaluation studies of companion diagnostics.
+With the exception of the information referred to in Article 50, the information collated and processed in the electronic system shall be accessible only to the Member States and to the Commission. - 2a.Within one week of any change occurring in relation to the information referred to in paragraph 1 or in Article 49(2), the sponsor shall update the relevant data in the electronic system referred to in this Article.
+The Member State concerned shall be notified of the update and the changes to the documents shall be clearly identifiable. - 3.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 85 determining which other information regarding clinical performance studies collated and processed in the electronic system shall be publicly accessible to allow interoperability with the EU database for clinical trials on medicinal products for human use set up by Regulation (EU) No [Ref. of future Regulation on clinical trials].
+Article 50 (3) and (4) shall apply. - 4.
 The information referred to in paragraph 1, except the information referred to in point b, which shall only be accessible to the Member States and the Commission, shall be accessible to the public, through the electronic system referred to in Article 51, unless, for all or parts of that information, confidentiality of the information is justified on any of the following grounds: - (a) protection of personal data in accordance with Regulation (EC) No 45/2001,